hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-location-notes.md

       1. GET [base]/Location?address=QLD

-    *Implementation Notes:* Fetches a bundle of all Location resources matching the name ([how to search by string](http://hl7.org/fhir/R4/search.html#string))
+    *Implementation Notes:* Fetches a bundle of all Location resources matching the address ([how to search by string](http://hl7.org/fhir/R4/search.html#string))

 1. **SHOULD** support searching using the **[`address-city`](https://hl7.org/fhir/R4/location.html#search)** search parameter: